vdhamer/Photo-Club-Hub/.github/README.md

 Netherlands.
 Its members meet since 1988, mainly to critique each other’s photos.

-The name of the photo club will probably disappear from the app's name at some point to emphasize that the app supports multiple photo clubs.
+The name of the photo club will probably disappear from the app's name at some point to emphasize that the app supports other photo clubs as well.

 ### The Portfolio Concept